For daily wit & wisdom, sign up for the Almanac newsletter.

 Be creative and arrange the cloves in diamonds, circles, or other patterns.
 As the orange dries, it will release a delicate, spicy fragrance.

-For a stronger aroma, cover the entire orange with cloves and then roll it in a mixture of spices.
+For a more robust aroma, cover the entire orange with cloves and then roll it in a mixture of spices.
 Leave the orange in the mix for a week, turning once daily.
 We recommend using spices such as:

 1 teaspoon ground cinnamon